d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 :cite:`Cho.Van-Merrienboer.Bahdanau.ea.2014` is a slightly more streamlined variant that often offers comparable performance and is significantly faster to compute.
 See also :cite:`Chung.Gulcehre.Cho.ea.2014` for more details.
-Due to its simplicity, let us start with the GRU.
+Due to its simplicity, let's start with the GRU.

 ## Gating the Hidden State